paradigm-network/paradigm-vm/README.md

 The code is currently alpha quality, but is in the process of rapid development.
 The master code may be unstable; stable versions can be downloaded in the release page.

 ## Build development environment
-The requirements to build Paradigm are:
+The requirements to build Paradigm VM are:

 - Golang version 1.9 or later
 - Glide (a third party package management tool)